Have you ever thought about spray painting your picture frames? It’s so easy and fast to spray paint metal and wood frames.

 Free shipping, free original TV series, and music make it worth it to me!

-The reason I am recommending Krylon spray paint for this project is because it dries to the touch in a half hour, which is perfect for a project like this.
+The reason I am recommending Krylon or Rust-Oleum spray paint for this project is because it dries to the touch in a half hour, which is perfect for a project like this.

-If you’ve never owned a “spray gun”, it is SO much easier to use, your finger tip doesn’t go numb, and you get a more even spray pattern.
+If you’ve never owned a “spray paint trigger”, it is SO much easier on your finger if the can has a regular spray tip.

 A great investment that can be used over and over again – you can see mine is well loved 🙂